cromatyt/sysopslab-docker/README.md

     path = /your/path/.gitconfig-custom
 ```

-Create your `.gitconfig-custom` file in your current directory (under your home dir):
+Create your `.gitconfig-custom` file in your project directory or parent folder ( but always under your home dir):

 ```yaml
 [core]